jlizier/jidt/README.md

 See other [PublicationsUsingThisToolkit](../../wiki/PublicationsUsingThisToolkit).

 # News

+_22/08/2023_ - New full distribution files available for **release v1.6.1**; Changes for v1.6.1 include:
+Minor updates to supporting use in Python, including virtual environments;
+Minor tweaks to fish schooling examples (mostly comments).

 _5/09/2022_ - New full distribution files available for **release v1.6**; Changes for v1.6 include:
 Adding Flocking/Schooling/Swarming demo;